 These reflection points are mostly hit by your center and front speakers.
 Just about two or three sound-absorbing panels on each side should cover it.

-These are regular acoustic panels of two inches thickness.
+These are regular acoustic panels of two inches in thickness.
 This means that you need a total of six acoustic panels to cover the two side walls and reduce the reflection from these early reflection points.

 If you are considering complete acoustic treatment for the wall, we have written a complete guide on how to soundproof your home theater windows.
 We also have a complete guide on how to soundproof your home theater walls.